sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_Never Split the Difference: Negotiate Like Your Life Depended On It_, by Chris Voss and Tahl Raz](https://amzn.to/2owYFmz)

 The main author of this book is a former FBI hostage negotiator.
-It will teach you to negotiate like a boss.
+This book will teach you to negotiate like a boss.
 Once you grasp Chris Voss's theory of "tactical empathy", you'll see social interactions in a brand new light.

 ### [_Sapiens: A Brief History of Humankind_, by Yuval Noah Harari](https://amzn.to/2AEUEWV)